-Hello and Welcome to the TWGSB website.
-I am Jack Bardrick and will be your Head Boy for the upcoming academic year of 2012–2013.
+Welcome to the TWGSB website.
+I am Tom Milson and very proud to be writing this as Head Boy for 2014 – 2015.

 Having been at TWGSB since 2007, I am now in Year 13 studying History, English Literature and Sociology at A2 and hope to study History at University next year.

 The school offers a wide range of activities to support its students' development.
 These vary from sporting clubs, such as rugby, football and basketball to the less physically demanding but equally popular Art Club, Chess Club, Bridge Club, ‘Maths in Motion’, Lego Robotics and many more (click here).
 We also have individual subject ‘clinics’ offering help and support every lunchtime.